didier-tp/java_new_8_14/tp_java_8_14/src/main/java/tp/j14/README-new-in-java14.txt

 * Preview of new escape sequences for text bloc (\s for space , \ for new line)
 * Preview of Pattern Matching for instanceof (JEP 305)
 * NullPointerExceptions  more verbose
-* Preview of new keywork "record" for POJO class with automatic getter/setter , constructor , toString(), ... like as with lombok
+* Preview of new keyword "record" for POJO class with automatic getter/setter , constructor , toString(), ... like as with lombok
 * internal JVM improvements
 * ...